blakedeckard/blakedeckard/README.md

 - 👋 Hi, I’m @blakedeckard!
-- 👀 I’m interested in React, NextJS, Python, Cloud, and DevOps!
+- 👀 I’m interested in SvelteKit, Automation, Cloud, and DevOps!
-- 🌱 I’m currently learning about NextJS and React!
+- 🌱 I’m currently learning about SvelteKit!
 - 💞️ I’m looking to collaborate on anything I can help on!
-- 📫 How to reach me blake.deckard.personal@gmail.com
+- 📫 How to reach me: blake.deckard.personal@gmail.com

 <!---
 blakedeckard/blakedeckard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.